 If the contents of the file start with —– BEGIN, and you can read it in a text editor, this indicates that the file already uses the base64 format, which can be read in ASCII (the file is not in binary format).

-This means that your certificate is already in PEM format.
-Just change the file extension from .crt to .pem in File Explorer.
+This means that your certificate is already in the PEM format.
+Just change the file extension from .crt to .pem in the Windows File Explorer.

 In case your crt file is in binary format, you can convert it using the OpenSSL utility for Windows (in our case we have used the open SSL port from https://sourceforge.net/projects/gnuwin32/ – version 0.9.8h).

-If the crt file is in binary format, then run this command to convert it to PEM format:
+If the crt file is in binary format, then run the following command to convert it to PEM format: